Dr Luke Ulaş

 -

-I joined the Department of Politics in September 2017.
-I did my undergraduate degree in Philosophy, also at the University of Sheffield, before completing an MA in Global Ethics at King's College London and a PhD in Political Theory at the London School of Economics and Political Science.
-Prior to returning to Sheffield, I held postdoctoral positions at Goethe University Frankfurt (with the 'Justitia Amplificata' programme) and Durham University.
+I joined the Department as a Lecturer in Political Theory in September 2017.
+I completed my PhD at the London School of Economics and Political Science.
+Prior to coming to Sheffield, I held postdoctoral positions at Goethe University Frankfurt (with the 'Justitia Amplificata' programme) and Durham University.

 - Research interests